Amid High Stakes, China Is Fast-Tracking COVID-19 Vaccine Efforts

 "There's a strong incentive to reopen the economy, right, to have business back to normal," he says.

 The party's legitimacy has long depended on a strong economy.
-Before the pandemic, the government was targeting 6% GDP growth this year.
-In the first quarter, the economy shrunk by nearly 7%.
+Before the pandemic, the government was targeting 6% growth in the gross domestic product this year.
+In the first quarter, the economy shrank by nearly 7%.

 "The vaccines would be, indeed, a silver bullet," says Huang.

 A homegrown inoculation would serve another purpose for the government, observers say: deflecting heat.
-Beijing has been beset by criticism for its early handling of the outbreak, and has faced a growing chorus of calls from other governments for an investigation into the origins of the disease, which first emerged in the Chinese city of Wuhan.
+Beijing has been beset by criticism for its early handling of the outbreak and has faced a growing chorus of calls from other governments for an investigation into the origins of the disease, which first emerged in the Chinese city of Wuhan.

-Chinese President Xi Jinping told the WHO's annual meeting on Monday that China had acted with "openness, transparency and responsibility," and said China supported the idea of a "comprehensive review" of the global response.
+Chinese President Xi Jinping told the WHO's annual meeting on Monday that China had acted with "openness, transparency and responsibility" and said China supported the idea of a "comprehensive review" of the global response.

-Zuoyue Wang, a professor of history at California State Polytechnic University Pomona, says a Chinese-made vaccine could help undercut some of the criticism.
+Zuoyue Wang, a history professor at California State Polytechnic University, Pomona, says a Chinese-made vaccine could help undercut some of the criticism.

 "If a Chinese scientist could come up with a workable vaccine, I think it will help to defuse that kind of blaming or call for, you know, even reparation," he says.
 "There is pressure, enormous pressure, I think, for Chinese scientists to come up with an efficient or workable vaccine for the coronavirus pandemic."

-And if China wins the race to develop the first COVID-19 vaccine, the propaganda value would be huge.
-Officials in Beijing have disparaged Western responses to the disease, and have tried to make the case that China's authoritarian political system is superior — especially in the face of a crisis like this.
+And if China won the race to develop the first COVID-19 vaccine, the propaganda value would be huge.
+Officials in Beijing have disparaged Western responses to the disease and have tried to make the case that China's authoritarian political system is superior — especially in the face of a crisis like this one.

 Xi on Monday pledged to share any vaccine with the rest of the world.
 William Lee, chief economist at the Milken Institute, which is tracking global vaccine projects, says Beijing is targeting developing countries and territories linked to the Belt and Road Initiative, China's signature global infrastructure drive.

 "A success story with a COVID vaccine would be such a marvelous cherry to put on that picture," Lee says.
 "They're incentivized to develop the vaccine as quickly as possible and distribute it as widely as they can among their Belt and Road countries in order to gain and expand China's dominance within that sphere.
-And also, almost as a way of saying, 'The Western economic models have failed to develop it as quickly as we have.' "
+And also almost as a way of saying, 'The Western economic models have failed to develop it as quickly as we have.' "

-Before the pandemic, China was already investing heavily in areas like pharmaceuticals and biotech, in pursuit of ambitious plans to become a world leader across a range of sectors.
+Before the pandemic, China was already investing heavily in areas like pharmaceuticals and biotechnology, in pursuit of ambitious plans to become a world leader across a range of sectors.

-According to government statistics, R&D spending in science and technology last year was more than $300 billion, about 24 times what it was two decades ago.
+According to government statistics, research and development spending in science and technology last year was more than $300 billion, about 24 times what it was two decades ago.

 In the hunt for a COVID-19 vaccine, the Ministry of Science and Technology is funding many of the trials.